-Cyanide inhibits cytochrome oxidase, thereby arresting cellular respiration and forcing anaerobic metabolism, which leads to lactate production and acidosis and ultimately death.
+• Cyanide inhibits cytochrome oxidase, thereby arresting cellular respiration and forcing anaerobic metabolism, which leads to lactate production and acidosis and ultimately death.
 Hydroxocobalamin binds cyanide ions to form cyanocobalamin which is excreted in urine.

 - Adult or pediatric patient with suspected cyanide poisoning from any route, including smoke inhalation in an enclosed space, with any of the following clinical signs:

-- Pulseless arrest
+- o Pulseless arrest

-- Coma/unresponsiveness
+- o Coma/unresponsiveness

 - Signs of shock